Why Contact a Pennsylvania Medical Malpractice Lawyer?

 Under Pennsylvania’s survival statutes, the deceased patient’s survivors or estate can recover damages that occurred during the time period from the initial medical malpractice to the death of the patient.
 These damages, in general, include everything that is allowed in a medical malpractice lawsuit had the patient survived, except for damages that relate to the future such as lost earning capacity.
 Under the law, survivors may also seek to recover expenses such as funeral costs.

-Pennsylvania’s wrongful death statutes help compensate the patient’s family for their future monetary loss.
+Medical Malpractice Lawyers Pennsylvania help compensate the patient’s family for their future monetary loss.
 The calculation considers factors such as the patient’s job and savings.
 Family members may also be able to seek compensation for damages such as lost future income, loss of benefits and loss of inheritance.

 There are a number of parties that can seek damages in a medical malpractice wrongful death lawsuit.
 As with any wrongful death case, the spouse and children of a decedent can file the lawsuit.
 If the decedent was a child, the parents could file the lawsuit.
 If the wrongful death victim was an adult but had no children or spouse, the parents could file the lawsuit as the survivors.
 In some cases, siblings or anyone who was financially dependent on the victim could also seek compensation.